lrh2000/StackRot/exp/README.md

 used to acquire root privileges and escape sandboxes in the Google kCTF VRP challenge.
 The kernel image and the kernel configuration can be found [here](/env).

+The successful execution of the exploit, resulting in the acquisition of root privileges, is verified by the [GitHub CI][ci], which runs the exploit within QEMU using the specified kernel images.

 ## Building and running the exploit